Feature Augmentation of GNNs for ILPs: Local Uniqueness Suffices: Experiments

+Table~\ref{tab:maj1} reports the main comparison across five ILP benchmarks.
+We separate the discussion into two regimes.
+The first three datasets (BPP, BIP, SMSP) are symmetry-heavy ILP benchmarks considered by \citet{chen2025gnns}.
+The last two datasets (IS, CA) test whether the same $\colorgnn$ and lightweight $\colorlui$ designs transfer to more general ILP benchmarks.

+\paragraph{Symmetry-heavy ILP benchmarks} For BPP/BIP/SMSP, Table~\ref{tab:maj1} empirically validates the effectiveness of the $\colorgnn$ architecture in four respects. (i) \textbf{Effectiveness of color-aware embedding.} $\colorgnn$ consistently improves over the Global-UID baselines (Non-Aug, Uniform, Position) and outperforms Orbit/Orbit+ on most reported metrics. (ii) \textbf{Lightweight variant.} The special case $\colorlui$ achieves performance comparable to $\colorgnn$, making it a practical lightweight substitute for large-scale graphs. (iii) \textbf{Exception on SMSP.} On Top-30\% and Top-50\% for SMSP, Orbit and Orbit+ perform better.
+This likely stems from the fact that Orbit incorporates instance-specific information by computing solution orbits and leverages an evaluation metric that normalizes predictions under these symmetries, whereas our approach derives enhanced representational power solely from the underlying graph structure, without relying on such instance-level preprocessing. (iv) \textbf{Compatibility with prior UID schemes.} Augmenting $\colorgnn$ with Orbit or Orbit+ yields substantial additional gains: $\colorgnn(\aggr)$ with Orbit+ improves the BPP Top-70\% and Top-100\% errors to $0.02$ and $12.16$, respectively.

+\paragraph{Transfer to broader ILP benchmarks} For IS/CA, Table~\ref{tab:maj1} shows that the Local-UID scheme transfers directly to broader ILP benchmarks and achieves the best reported performance under the generic-baseline protocol.
+The improvement is especially strong on IS, where both $\colorgnn$ and $\colorlui$ perform well across the reported metrics.
+On CA, $\colorgnn$ is best throughout, and $\colorlui$ also consistently improves over Non-Aug, Uniform, and Position. {Orbit defines UID classes from formulation-symmetry orbits, and Orbit+ additionally uses valid inter-orbit correspondences~\citep{chen2025gnns}, which are problem-structure dependent.
+We therefore mark Orbit/Orbit+ as N/A in Table~\ref{tab:ab2} and omit them from the IS/CA blocks in Table~\ref{tab:maj1}.} In contrast, Local-UIDs require only the graph coloring construction and can be applied directly to IS and CA without problem-specific orbit preprocessing.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

-This section has three aims: (1) provide evidence that the observed gains are consistent with our feature-augmentation principle; (2) probe architectural sensitivity by varying the color-embedding function, suggesting that benefits arise from color integration rather than a specific functional choice; (3) illustrate feasibility on a general-graph benchmark via integration with a state-of-the-art positional-encoding model.
+{This section has two aims: (i) provide evidence that the observed gains are consistent with our feature-augmentation principle; and (ii) probe architectural sensitivity by varying the color-embedding function, suggesting that benefits arise from color integration rather than a specific functional choice.
+We report the parameter-$d$ ablation in Appendix~\ref{app:dhop-performance} (Table~\ref{tab:ab3}), which directly supports our theory.}